The Brute Man: Plot

 The Creeper sneaks out and escapes while Donelly and Gates infiltrate his hideout and discover Jimmy's corpse.
-Donnelly also finds a newspaper clipping with a man named Hal Moffet and two of his friends, Clifford Scott (Tom Neal) and Virginia Rogers (Jan Wiley), during their college days.
+Donnelly also finds a newspaper clipping with a man named Hal Moffet and two of his friends, Clifford Scott and Virginia Rogers, during their college days.
 The police visit Clifford and Virginia, who are now married and wealthy.
 Clifford tells the officers during college, Hal was a handsome college football star who competed with Clifford for Virginia's affections.
 One day, while helping Hal prepare for a chemistry exam, a jealous Clifford deliberately gave him the wrong answers, resulting in Hal being asked by Professor Cushman to remain after class for extra work.
 While working on a chemistry experiment, Clifford walks by the window with Virginia to boast.
 Furious, Hal hurls a beaker to the ground, accidentally causing an explosion that disfigures his face.
 Donnelly speculates that Hal is the Creeper, and that he killed Professor Cushman and Joan because he holds them partially responsible for his accident.

-Meanwhile, the Creeper goes to a pawn store to buy a brooch for Helen, and kills the pawnbroker (Charles Wagenheim) following a fight.
+Meanwhile, the Creeper goes to a pawn store to buy a brooch for Helen, and kills the pawnbroker following a fight.
 He later brings the brooch to Helen, who he realizes for the first time is blind.
 Hal learns she needs $3,000 for surgery that would restore her eyesight.
 When Helen tries to touch his face, Hal angrily storms out.
 He then goes to the Scott residence and demands money from Clifford and Virginia, whom he blames for his disfigurement.
 Clifford draws a gun and shoots Hal twice in the stomach, but the weakened Hal manages to strangle Clifford to death before escaping with Virginia's jewels.
 He brings them to Helen, who is concerned about Hal's injuries, but he flees before she can learn he is shot.